turbocool3r/mach_ports_rs/README.md

 * `MACH_PORT_RIGHT_PORT_SET`: Allows to receive messages from multiple ports in one call.
 Currently `mach_rs` does not support port sets.
 * `MACH_PORT_RIGHT_DEAD_NAME`: Rights may be converted to dead names under certain conditions (e.g. when a receive right is destroyed, send rights become dead name rights).
 These may also be created manually.

-While send and receive rights, for example, are referenced by the same name inside the same process (IPC space) the reference counts for the rights are managed separately. `mach_rs` makes this distinction on the type level by providing 3 wrappers for Mach port names:
+While send and receive rights, for example, are referenced by the same name inside the same process (IPC space) the reference counts for the rights are managed separately. `mach_rs` makes this distinction on the type level by providing 3 wrappers for Mach port names (there is no need to represent dead names separately):

 * `SendRight` wraps a name that holds a reference on a send right.
 These may be cloned by incrementing the send right's reference count and decrement the latter when dropped.
 * `RecvRight` wraps a name that holds a reference on a receive right.
 These may not be cloned and destroy the receive right when dropped by decrementing its only reference.